candrews800/discovercooks/readme.md

     3. After Editing Denied Recipe it doesn't show that it is back in the queue
     4. Single Recipe related recipes has same recipe as
     5. Check Profiles When No Recipe/Review are posted
+    6. Top Add Reply in Forum Not Working if not logged in -> should trigger modal
+    7. Check date for forum posts -> shows as 11/30/-1
+    8. Page starting at bottom on page
+    9. Profile Page only show recipes for user, not all.
+    10. Compress Images (Imagick?)

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST